ivanmilevtues/merinjei_bot/README.md

 # Merinjei Bot
 Merinjei bot is system for facebook page maintenance.
+Developed as my Graduation project for [Technology School Electronic Systems](http://elsys-bg.org)

 The idea behind him is to make facebook page maintenance easier than ever.
 If you start using the bot your only job will be to post new content in your page.Everything else will be covered by your fellow Merinjei.